Mathan-Cutamora/CS2/README.md

 ## Features
 - Prompts the player to enter their name before starting
+- Difficulty selection (Easy, Medium, Hard)
-- Randomly selects questions from a larger question bank
+- Randomly selects 5 questions from a pool of 10 per difficulty
-- Asks only 3 questions per round for a quick experience
+- Questions include Math, Biology, Physics, Chemistry, and English
-- Multiple-choice format with 4 possible answers per question *(GUI version)*
+- Multiple-choice format with 4 possible answers
 - Allows a second attempt if a question is answered incorrectly
+- Timer system based on difficulty:
+  - Easy → 5 seconds
+  - Medium → 10 seconds
+  - Hard → 15 seconds
+- Automatically skips questions when time runs out
 - Tracks the player’s score throughout the quiz
 - Displays final score and feedback at the end
+- Replay system (same difficulty or change difficulty)
-- Clean and interactive interface using `tkinter` *(GUI version)*
+- Clean and interactive GUI using tkinter

 ---